tpage99/wcpartners/src/pages/resources/community-events.md

 For additional information or questions, please contact Crystal Bell at bellcd@umkc.edu or (816) 235-1761.
 Learn more by visiting the following event link: https://www.eventbrite.com/e/missouri-lay-educational-advocacy-project-foundational-training-sw-mo-registration-82042851377

 This is a free event but space is limited so please, register early.

+## MO ABLE Presentation and Information Session

+_Monday, February 24, 2020 at 1:30pm-3pm_

+The Arc of the Ozarks
+1721 West Elfindale
+Springfield, MO 65807

+Learn about the benefits, updates, growth and upcoming changes of the MO ABLE savings and investment program for people with disabilities.
+MO ABLE allows individuals with disabilities and their families to save and invest tax-free without losing federal needs-based benefits like SSI and Medicaid.

+SPECIAL GUEST SPEAKER: Missouri State Treasurer - Scott Fitzpatrick

+Questions will be taken throughout the presentation.

+For more information, and to take an eligibility quiz, please visit www.moable.com.

+An RSVP is not required for this event.
+For additional information or questions, contact Karen Burnell-Ruff at KRuff@TheArcOfTheOzarks.org or (417) 771-3698.

+Event information originally posted here: https://www.facebook.com/events/184568512905766/

 ---